Brotton

-In 2011, the village had a population of 5,394.
-It is in the borough of Redcar and Cleveland, North Yorkshire, England.
 East Cleveland Hospital operates in the village.

 History

 The name of the village (known in medieval times as 'Broctune') means Brook Farm (settlement by a stream), being derived from the Old English brōc and tūn.

 The village is listed in the Domesday Book, and used to be in the Langbaurgh Wapentake.
 Warsett Hill tops the large Huntcliffe which was the site of one of the many Roman signal stations built along the east coast to defend against Anglo-Saxon attack.
 Brotton was one of a number of manors granted by William the Conqueror to Robert de Brus, Lord of Skelton.